 Articles submitted to the Journal of New Zealand & Pacific Studies must be original and not under consideration by any other publication.
 Contributions should be submitted electronically as an e-mail attachment in Microsoft Word format.
 We welcome reports as well as articles, plus ideas for special topic symposia.
-Manuscripts should be sent directly to the Principal Editor, Ian Conrich (ian@ianconrich.co.uk).
-Books for review should be sent to the Reviews Editors.
+Manuscripts should be sent directly to the principal editor, Ian Conrich (ian@ianconrich.co.uk).
+Books for review should be sent to the reviews editors, Morgane Rosier and Angela Kölling (bookreviews]NZPS@proton.me).